julie-ify/web-ft-june23-2025/w01d2/README.md

-## W01D2 - The Development Workflow
+## W01D2 - The Dev Workflow

 ### Lecture Outline

-- [ ] Intro
+- [x] Intro
-- [ ] Writing code incrementally
+- [x] Writing code incrementally
-- [ ] Problem solving tips
+- [x] Problem solving tips
-- [ ] Review git workflow
+- [x] Review git workflow

 ### Remote Lecture Format

 - Lectures are conducted on Zoom and recorded.
 - Please turn on your camera to stay engaged.
-- Ask me questions at anytime during the lecture.
+- Use Alt + Y to raise your hand
 - Mute when not speaking.
-- You can also drop a qustion in the message box.
+- Drop a quation in the message box too

 ### Lecture Goals

 - Build effective problem-solving skills
-- Understand and apply a developement workflow
+- Understand and apply a developer workflow
-- Use Git and GitHub for version control for solo projects
+- Use Git and GitHub for version control
 - Learn and practice incremental development
 - Do not copy/paste along blindly.
 - You’re welcome to take notes, it helps retain and organize knowledge!